 1. There is no one way to become a great actor.

-If there’s one thing this book does well, it’s to present the many different philosophies of acting, how they can be useful to us, and how they’re all equally as valid.
+If there’s one thing this book does well, it’s to present the many different philosophies of acting, how they can be useful to us, and how they’re all equally valid.

 Sometimes, acting teachers – or people who want us to spend our money with them – tell us that their way is the only way.
 Or that their favourite practitioner is the one who was right.
-This is not always malintentioned – they may have simply found that this particular practitioner works for them above all others.

-However, Bella Merlin shows us in her book that all of these practitioners were in communication with each other, influenced by each other, and all had significant impacts on people who worked with them or saw their work.
-While their work may take a different approach, or they may hold different values – they all have a common goal, and that’s to create impactful and meaningful acting work.
+However, Bella Merlin shows us in her book that all of these acting practitioners were in communication with each other, influenced by each other, and all had significant impacts on people who worked with them or saw their work.

-Covering practitioners including Stanislavski, Grotowski, Chekhov, Adler, Strasberg, Meisner, Lecoq, and more, this book presents the practitioners in chronological order, showing how they each took influence from each other.
+Covering practitioners including Stanislavski, Grotowski, Chekhov, Adler, Strasberg, Meisner, Jacques Lecoq, and more, this book presents the practitioners in chronological order, showing how they each took influence from each other.

 2. Acting is a spiritual and magical art form.

-A seemingly vague, controversial and impractical statement – and perhaps and unpopular one too.
+A seemingly vague, controversial and impractical statement – and perhaps an unpopular one too.
 Even Stanislavski was pressured to cut his yoga practice out of his writings due to pressure from the Soviet culture.
-However, this shows to us that spirituality was part of acting technique from day one, it has just never been acknowledged as such.

 Why is acting a spiritual and magical art?